rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.git-branching-and-merging.md

 ### Deleting a branch

-- Typically we will delete a branch after
+- Typically, we will delete a branch after
   - The branch has been merged to the primary codebase
   - We decide we don't want to merge the code